About this guide

 Current national exhibitions worth visiting by schools include:

-- The Great War Exhibition - The Great War Exhibition was established by Sir Peter Jackson and investigates the First World War from a New Zealand focus.
-It is located in the old Dominion Museum Building, at Pukeahu National War Memorial Park in Wellington.
-The exhibition is free, though a small donation is recommended.
-Guided tours are also available for a small fee.
+- The Great War Exhibition - The Great War Exhibition was established by Sir Peter Jackson and has a New Zealand focus.
+It is located in the old Dominion Museum Building, above Pukeahu National War Memorial Park in Wellington.

 - Te Papa – Gallipoli Exhibition- This dynamic (and free) exhibition at Te Papa in Wellington features some impressive multimedia resources, including eight larger than life models of New Zealanders caught up in the Gallipoli campaign.